ksheersagaragrawal/ksheersagaragrawal.github.io/_projects/12_project.md

     Fourier Transform of Input Image in GrayScale
 </div>

-2. **Understanding Frequency Components and Edges:** Once we perform the fourier transform of an image, we would see a plot of high and low frequencies.
+**2. Understanding Frequency Components and Edges:** Once we perform the fourier transform of an image, we would see a plot of high and low frequencies.
 Interestingly, all the low frequency components are saturated at the center, and the high frequency components are scattered around.
 We then create a high pass filter which would typically be a mask array of the same size as the image with a miniature square of zeroes at the center and rest all ones.
 {% raw %}
 ```html
 # Center